“Incarceration” not “internment” – AAJA launches new style guide

 2022 Beijing Winter Olympics Guidance for Journalists

-Ahead of the start of the Beijing Winter Olympics, the Asian American Journalists Association has compiled a series of guides, resources and organizational stances to help inform journalists and their … Continue reading 2022 Beijing Winter Olympics Guidance for Journalists
+Ahead of the start of the Beijing Winter Olympics, the Asian American Journalists Association has compiled a series of guides, resources and organizational stances to help inform journalists and their coverage.
+AAJA advises journalists to: Consult with native speakers on the proper pronunciation and romanization or spelling of Asian and Pacific Islander language names and … Continue reading 2022 Beijing Winter Olympics Guidance for Journalists

 Guidance on Coverage of Sept.
 11, 20 Years Later